Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 `SKAudioNode` was introduced in iOS 9 as an alternative to `SKAction.playSoundFileNamed(...)`.

 `SKAudioNode` is much more powerful than its alternative:
-- Sounds are played automatically using `AVFoundation`,
+- Sounds are played automatically using `AVFoundation`.
-- Can be added as a child to a SpriteKit `SKNode`
+- Can be added as a child to a SpriteKit `SKNode`.
 - The node can optionally add 3D spatial audio effects to the audio when it is played (3D audio mixing is added automatically if the attribute `isPositional` is set to `true`), which allows you to pan your audio left and right.
 - It loops its audio file by default.
 - It allows stopping and restarting audio whenever you want.